Build, Test, and Release Your Structured Data

-- Periodically monitor your pages using the
+- Periodically monitor your pages using the applicable

-Search Console.
+reports.
 Here are some common reasons for errors:

 - If you see an increase in errors, perhaps you rolled out a new template that doesn't work, or your site interacts with the existing template in a new and bad way.